pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 **To upgrade your Professional Workspace Account Plan to Gold**:

 1. Navigate to the Workspace Switcher located in the upper left corner of your Personal Workspace.
-If you already have a Professional Workspace, then navigate to that Professional Workspace using the Workspace Switcher and skip ahead to Step 6.
+If you already have a Professional Workspace, then navigate to that Professional Workspace <Popover title="Account Plans" content="Account Plans are attached to Professional Workspaces.
+Select the Professional Workspace to which you'd like to attach the account plan, or create a Professional Workspace if you don't have one set up already." /> using the Workspace Switcher and skip ahead to Step 6.

   ![Personal Workspace](../../../../images/guides/account-mgmt/personal-workspace.png)